oist/optinist/docs/other/host_for_multiuser/setup.md

 Below are the steps for a case using Non-Docker platforms (Windows, Mac, Linux).

 ##### Setup Backend
-- See [OptiNiSt installation guide](../../installation/index.rst) for installing conda and optinist.
+- See [OptiNiSt installation guide](../../installation/index.rst) for installing conda and optinist for installing conda and optinist.
 - After creating and activating a conda environment for the project, run following commands

 ###### Set OptiNiSt Config
 - Follow the steps to change the `.env` file to multi-user mode, see [Set OptiNiSt config](#set-optinist-config).

 ###### Setup Database
 ```bash